sassoftware/viya4-iac-gcp/docs/user/TerraformGCPAuthentication.md

 If you are running terraform on a VM in Google Cloud, you can [configure that VM instance to use your Service Account](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances#using).
 This will allow Terraform to authenticate to Google Cloud without having to bake in a separate credential/authentication file.
 Ensure that the scope of the VM is set to or includes https://www.googleapis.com/auth/cloud-platform.

-## Create a GCP Service Account
+## Create a Google Cloud Service Account

-How to create a GCP Service Account: https://cloud.google.com/iam/docs/creating-managing-service-accounts
+How to create a Google Cloud Service Account: https://cloud.google.com/iam/docs/creating-managing-service-accounts

 gcloud CLI Example: